Trunk Pitch Oscillations for Energy Trade-offs in Bipedal Running Birds and Robots: Discussion

 \subsection{Control Design Rules}

 We suggest the speed dependent design rule in \cref{tab:DesignRules} for avian bipedal locomotion, which modifies trunk-leg loading through trunk pitch movements.

 At slow running speeds of \SIrange[range-phrase=-,range-units=single]{4}{6}{\metre\per\second}, we suggest using a \VPb with a radius smaller than \SI{30}{\centi\metre} to minimize the hip work.
 For example, assume a case where we have a robot, and its motion planner outputs a desired hip torque that exceeds the motor limit.
 We can make this motion feasible by integrating downward trunk oscillations to our control design, which would reduce the peak motor torque demand.
-Alternatively, the strategy could be used in rehabilitation for a patient with weak hip extensor strength.
+Reduced torque demand allows the usage of smaller motors and hence the design of lightweight robots.
+Alternatively, the strategy could be used in rehabilitation for a patient with weak hip extensor strength to assist the hip.
 On the other hand, we suggest utilizing a \VPbl to minimize the leg loading, which would also require high peak hip torques. \VPbl can be beneficial for cases where the leg has to be light (e.g., in robot design), or where the leg actuation is weak (e.g., in case of injuries).

 At faster running speeds, the system behavior of the pronograde trunk, and hence our disposition of the \VP changes.
 The relation between the \VP location and leg work reverses after \SI{8}{\metre\per\second} and the hip after \SI{10}{\metre\per\second}.
 In this case, \VPa with a high radius minimizes both the leg and hip work.
 Consequently, we propose \VPa for energy efficiency at high speeds.